elnas/Follow-Person-Robot/README.md

 # Automating a Telepresence Robot for Human Detection, Tracking, and Following
-This repository uses computer vision and SLAM to enable an Ohmni telepresence robot to follow a person in its filed of view automatically.
+This repository uses computer vision and SLAM to automatically enable an Ohmni telepresence robot to follow a person in its field of view.

 ## Getting started
 This repository contains different ROS packages.
 You need to have ros-noetic installed on your machine.